tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 ### Simple Deployment in a Single Kubernetes Cluster
 Tembo Self Hosted is designed to run in a single Kubernetes cluster, keeping the total cost of ownership low and making for a simple and easy-to-manage deployment.
-The Tembo Self Hosted installation includes all the components you need to run the Tembo Platform, so there's no need to consider things like ingress controllers, monitoring solutions, or logging solutions.
+The installation includes all the components you need to run the Tembo Platform, so there's no need to consider things like ingress controllers, monitoring solutions, or logging solutions.